 It's important to remember that these are graduate level courses, and each course requires on average 12-15 hours each week to dedicate to your studies.

-In the end, the duration of the program is dependent on you and how you are able to proceed within the program guidelines, parallel priorities, and other financial commitments.
+In the end, the duration of the program is dependent on you and how you are able to proceed within the program guidelines, parallel priorities and other financial commitments.

-Tuition for the MMSc Online program is assessed on a per course per term basis.
+Tuition for the MMSC Online program is assessed on a per course per term basis.

-The total program cost would be tuition per course multiplied by the number of courses (8).
+The total program cost would be tuition ($4,178.00) x required courses (8) = $33.424.00

-There are no travel costs.
-Exam proctoring fees are covered by the program.

-Most standard computer systems are sufficient for the online system requirements.
+There are no travel costs, proctoring fees are covered by the program, and most standard computer systems are sufficient for the online system requirements.

 Any additional software you may not currently have are available as free downloads and recommended by this department (eg. adobe, chrome, firefox, java etc).